renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/03-dates-as-data.md

 > location (either day first `DD_MM_YEAR`, or month first `MM_DD_YEAR`).
 >
 > Extract the components of the date to new columns.
 For this we
-> can use the built in Excel functions:
+> can use the built in functions:
 >
 > `=MONTH()`
 > `=DAY()`